nextflow-io/nf-co2footprint/README.md

     The plugin implementation sources.

 - `plugins/nf-hello/src/test`

     The plugin unit tests.

-## `ExtensionPoint`s
+## Plugin classes

-`ExtensionPoint` is the basic interface which uses nextflow-core to integrate plugins into it.
-It's only a basic interface and serves as starting point for more specialized extensions.

-Among others, nextflow-core integrates the following sub `ExtensionPoint`s:

-- `TraceObserverFactory` to provide a list of `TraceObserver`s
-- `ChannelExtensionPoint` to enrich the `channel` object with custom methods

-In this plugin you can find an example for each of these types.
+- `HelloConfig`: simple example how to handle configuration options provided via the Nextflow configuration file.

+- `HelloExtension`: show how create an extension class that can be used to create custom channel factories, operation and fuctions that can be imported in the pipeline script as DSL extensions.

+- `HelloFactory` and `HelloObserver`: show how to intercept workflow runtime events and react correspondly with custom code.

+- `HelloPlugin`: the plugin entry point.

 ## Unit testing